dot-pal/pal-homepage/docs/01_intro.md

 slug: /
 ---

-PAL is a non-profit community initiative which has the mission to promote and advance security in the Polkadot ecosystem, making Polkadot a safer and more attractive ecosystem for builders and users.
+PAL is a non-profit community initiative which has the mission to promote and advance open-source security in the Polkadot ecosystem, and to make Polkadot a safer and more attractive ecosystem for builders and users.

 We provide [funding](/funding) from the Polkadot Treasury towards various security initiatives: